StevenBtw/solvor/wiki-content/Cookbook-Shortest-Path-Grid.md

 # Cookbook: Shortest Path in a Grid

-Navigate a 2D grid maze from start to goal using A*.
+Navigate a 2D grid maze from start to goal using A* (astar_grid.py).

 ## Example